kyletimmermans/AppliedCryptographyProject2/notes.md

 THRESHOLD SIGNATURE
 https://en.wikipedia.org/wiki/Threshold_cryptosystem

-Do you need a scheme in which m of n parties can generate a valid signature?
+Do you need a scheme in which at least t of n parties are required to generate a valid signature?
-YES(Shamir's Secret Sharing) NO(else)
+YES(Threshold Signature) NO(else)

 ***
-RING VS GROUP SIGNATURES
+RING SIGNATURES
 https://www.mdpi.com/2410-387X/6/1/3/pdf

-Would you like to anonymously generate a signature by any member of a set of users that each have keys?
+Would you like to anonymously generate a signature by any member of a set of users that each have a key?
-YES(ring signature) NO(else)
+YES(Ring Signature) NO(else)

 ***
 DESIGNATED VERIFIER SIGNATURE
 https://en.wikipedia.org/wiki/Designated_verifier_signature

-Would you like a designated verifier (or a set of designated verifiers) to be the only parties which can verify the signature?
+Would you like a designated verifier to be the only parties which can verify the signature?
-YES(designated verifier signature) NO(else)
+YES(Designated Verifier) NO(else)

 ***
 CONTINUE WITH STANDARD QUESTIONNAIRE HERE, RSA, ECDSA, ETC.